Răzvan Florea: Career

-He began swimming at the age of six, at the Constanţa Children's Palace pool, coached by Dumitru Lungu.
+Florea began swimming at the age of six, at the Constanţa Children's Palace pool, coached by Dumitru Lungu.
 Due to his attraction to water and his inborn qualities (his father was a professional scuba diver), Florea overcame the drawback of being overweight and recorded a fast progress.
-After less than one year of swimming, he took part in his first competitions for his age group, during which he became a medalist 6 times.
+After less than one year of swimming, he took part in his first competitions for his age group.
 1987 would become his year of reference: the first year when he won a medal.
-During the following years, he had a constant progress, so that in 1988 (aged 8) Florea won 11 medals within local competitions for his age group; in 1989, he won another 6 medals, and in 1990 and 1991, 21 medals, including in national competitions for 10- and 11-year-olds.
-The most significant results during this period are his first two national records for 50m butterfly, at age 11.
+In 1988, (aged 8) Florea won 11 medals in local competitions for his age group; in 1989, he won another 6 medals, and in 1990 and 1991, 21 medals, including in national competitions for 10- and 11-year-olds.
+The most significant results during this period were his first two national records for 50m butterfly, at age 11.

 In 1995 (aged 15), he made his debut in the National Junior Swimming Team.
 In 1998 (aged 18) he was selected for the National and Olympic Teams.
 Between 1996 and 2000, he participated in over 25 major European competitions (official, unofficial and Grand Prix), winning 42 medals.
 His progress was constant and valuable, and he set 25 national records during this time.

 One remarkable personal achievement at international level during this period was finishing sixth in the Olympic final of the 200 backstroke at the 2000 Sydney Olympics.

 The next year was difficult, due to health problems, but he eventually managed to return to the international competition arena, finishing fifth at the 2002 European Championships, a sign which marked his comeback.